Rating Questions

 Does not meet our recommendations for privacy and security practices.

-Applications and services that received a Warning rating have risks narrowly focused around data use related to selling data, third-party marketing, creating profiles that are not associated with any educational purpose, and/or using data to target advertisements.
-We include data use from both the first party (i.e., the vendor that builds the service) and third parties (any company given access to data by the vendor).
-Using data to profile students for advertising purposes can potentially violate multiple state laws and in some cases federal law.
+Applications and services that receive a Warning rating have risks narrowly focused around data use related to selling data, third-party marketing, creating profiles that are not associated with any educational purpose, and/or using data to target advertisements.
+We include data use from both the first party (i.e., the company that builds the service) and third parties (any other company given access to data by the product).
+Using data to profile children or students for advertising purposes can potentially violate multiple state laws and in some cases federal law.
 An application or service can be given a Warning rating for either a lack of transparency around data use—which creates the potential for profiling and behavioral targeting—or for clearly stating the service uses data to target advertisements and/or create profiles.
 As with any application being considered for use within schools, school and/or district staff should review the privacy policies and terms of service to ensure that they meet the legal and practical requirements of their state laws and school policies.
-Unclear or qualitatively worse responses to the questions listed below trigger inclusion in the Warning rating:
+Unclear or "worse" responses to the questions listed below trigger inclusion in the Warning rating:

 Fail Rating